World's most controversial beauty contest?

 "Holding up skinny women with fair skin and straight noses on a pedestal holds us back as a society, although it is not limited to our particular group.
 We Tibetans vary immensely in terms of physical features - something to be celebrated and embraced," the group said in a statement.

-Wangyal says he is committed to creating what he describes as a more liberal Tibetan society, believing the beauty pageant empowers Tibetan women.
+Wangyal says he is committed to creating what he describes as a more liberal Tibetan society, believing the beauty pageant empowers Tibetan women, who lack confidence.
+It's something this year's winner agrees with.

-"Tibetan women lack confidence, and there are not many opportunities for them to cultivate that and boost their confidence," Wangyal says.
+"It's a great achievement and also a role model to all young Tibetan women -- that if you believe in something, you can achieve it," says Paldon.

-"We need many such platforms if we are to be practical about women empowerment."
+"With this title, I want to help other women achieve their goals."